In this GL Assessment CAT4 Tests Practice Intro, we will discuss all details surrounding the CAT4 and its uses.

-GL Assessments present a very informative video on the CAT4 tests
+GL Assessment present a very informative video CAT4 tests video.

 Administration and reporting of the CAT4

-Teachers receive the results.
-They also receive guidance on how to help children reach their full potential.
-Some schools also invest in individual reports for parents.
-These give an overview of the results.
-They give an explanation of the tests.
-They also give guidance on learning at home by looking at their strengths and weaknesses.
+Teachers receive the results and they also receive guidance on how to help children reach their full potential.
+Schools can also invest in individual reports for parents.